TwilightZebby/WelcomeEditor/README.md

 Changelog/Patch Notes are [found here](https://github.com/TwilightZebby/WelcomeEditor/releases) on the Releases page of this Repository.

+If you need help/support, feel free to either ask [here on GitHub](https://github.com/TwilightZebby/WelcomeEditor/issues/new/choose), or in Welcome Editor's [Support Server](https://discord.gg/BdXQjkADgd) on Discord.

 ---

 # Commands

+## `/invite`
+Shows the Add App Link you can use to add Welcome Editor to your own Server.

+## `/support`
+Shows links for where you can gain help/support with using Welcome Editor.

 ## `/welcome enable`
 Use to enable the Welcome Screen in your Server, allowing it to show to new Members joining your Server.